 Let me reiterate just a few points, in wrapping up these remarks.
-First, many financial markets remain strained, and credit issues are likely to weigh on the economy for some time.
+First, appreciable financial strains persist, and credit issues are likely to weigh on the economy for some time.
 Overall, it is essential to restore the health of financial institutions and markets, so that long-lived projects can be financed, so that resource reallocation is facilitated, and so that liquidity improves.
-In part as a consequence of the state of the credit markets, the recession is likely to persist for some time longer, and the initial stage of the recovery seems likely to be subdued.
+In part as a consequence of the state of the credit markets, the recession is likely to persist for several more months, and the initial stage of the recovery seems likely to be subdued.
 Nevertheless, in view of the policies already in place here and abroad, a resumption of growth should not be too far off, especially given the economy's fundamental resilience.
 Before long, attention will appropriately turn to banking issues and policies, and especially to addressing the vexing issue of TBTF.
 This effort should be among our highest priorities and should focus on correcting the incentives that contributed to the problem and the instability that followed from it.
-Proposals aimed at TBTF which fail to align incentives properly are not likely to succeed and should be avoided, else they waste valuable time and resources.
+And policymakers also should begin to reconsider their attitude toward excesses in asset prices because it has proven exceedingly difficult and costly to deal with the aftermath of such excesses.